-Would you be surprised to learn that the average woman spends over $300 each month on beauty products and services?
-A year’s worth of looking your best will set you back by $3,756 annually.
+Would you be surprised to learn that the average woman spends over $124 each month on beauty products and services?
+A year’s worth of looking your best will set you back by $1,488 annually — and that is just the basics.
 That’s a lot of serums and snail mucin!
-And if you think that most men make do with a bare-bones bar of soap, think again — the fellas plunk down a cool $2,928 every year, too.
+And if you think that most men make do with a bare-bones bar of soap, think again — the fellas plunk down a cool $1,128 every year, too.

-But for dogs, having a fabulous coat and supple skin goes beyond just looks.
-Indeed, itchy, dry skin and a dull coat can be one of the first signs of an underlying health condition, including allergies and a nutritional deficiency.
+Well, our pups also need beauty treatments.
+But for them, having a fabulous coat and supple skin goes beyond just looks.
+Indeed, itchy, dry skin,` and a dull coat can be one of the first signs of an underlying health condition, including allergies and a nutritional deficiency.
 Instead of looking shiny and feeling soft, the fur feels rougher and more brittle, while the skin could be flaky and itchy.
 And don’t necessarily assume that you can give your dog a good brushing to get skin issues under control and fur back to tip-top shape; it often takes more than that.
 Luckily, many of the treatments for dry, itchy, or inflamed skin also have a beneficial effect on a dog’s coat.

 Curious about what causes dogs’ dry skin and shabby coat, how to soothe it, and when it’s a sign of something more serious?
 Grab yourself a cuppa and read on.